Solving Vehicle Routing Problem Using Quantum Approximate Optimization Algorithm

 \subsection{Experiment 3}

 In the third experiment, we have solved the problem instance $(5,3)$, described by the following distance matrix:

 To encode the problem, we used $N=5\times4=20$ qubits.
 Using COBYLA optimizer, for $p\geq 24$ we were able to get the correct solution with sufficient probability.
 In Fig. (\ref{fig:Fig6}), we have shown the probability distribution of our result for $p=24$ for top 12 feasible solutions.
 States corresponding to indexes $69963$ and $74014$ are equiprobable and solution states.
-We present the visualization of the state $69963 = [1, 0, 0, 0, 1, 0, 0, 0, 1, 0, 1, 0, 0, 1, 0, 1, 1]$ in Fig. (\ref{fig:Fig7}) using the following adjacency matrix $A_4$: